Carius: Mythology

-As Carius was wandering by a lake which later received the name Torrhebis, he heard the voices of nymphs singing; these nymphs, Nicolaus remarked, were also called the Muses by the Lydians.
-Carius learned the music from them, and taught it to the Lydians.
+Nicolaus Damascenus writes that as Carius was wandering by the Torrhebis lake when he heard nymphs singing.
+These nymphs were also called the Muses by the Lydians.
+Carius learned music from them, and taught it to the Lydians.
 This kind of music was known as "Torrhebian songs".

 Carius ("of Caria") was also a surname of Zeus himself, under which he was venerated in Mylasa.